glemaitre/x_exed_03_2020/README.md

 the most relevant Python packages for science, math, engineering, and data analysis; Anaconda can be downloaded and installed for free including commercial use and redistribution.
-The code examples in this tutorial should be compatible to Python 2.7, Python 3.4-3.6.
+The code examples in this tutorial should be compatible to Python 3.5-3.7.

 We provided an `environment.yml` file allowing to specifically install the required packages into a specific `conda` environment.
 You can